rickballard/CoCivium/legacy/CoCivium/_pr/ci_og-image-20250813_2231/insights/Insight_Substrate_Assumptions_c2_20250809.md

 1. **Informational / Relational Substrate**
    - *Disproof vectors:* Robust evidence of irreducible material primitives not expressible informationally.
-   - *Impact:* Metaphors in CoCivium docs may mislead design choices.
+   - *Impact:* Metaphors in CoCivium™ docs may mislead design choices.
    - *Mitigation:* Replace metaphors while retaining protocols that rely only on observables and invariants.
 Update GIB tokens and cross‑refs.

 2. **Observer Participation**